History of autism: Other research

-In 1939 and 1940, Dutch psychiatrist Alfons Chorus of Nijmegen's Pedological Institute published a pair of papers describing children that were autists and schizoid, which today would be considered autistic.
+In 1939 and 1940, Dutch psychiatrist Alfons Chorus of Nijmegen's Pedological Institute published a pair of papers describing children that were called autists and schizoid, which today would be considered autistic.
 In late 1938 or early 1939, the Institute created a category for its child students called "autists", representing those who were particularly self-centred.
 (The institute's work with the autistic would later be explained by senior Sister and psychologist Ida Frye in her doctoral desertion in 1968).

 In November 1940, husband-and-wife psychiatrists the American Lauretta Bender and Austrian-American Paul Schilder of New York University and Bellevue Hospital published the paper "Impulsions: A specific disorder of behaviour of children".
 This paper describes in detail children with what would earlier be considered monomania, and later be considered "special interests":

 After having studied outspoken disorders (cases 3 and 4), we became aware that similar behavior in children is by no means rare.
 We saw children who were preoccupied with drawings of sexual content, others who were preoccupied with drawing of animals.
 They enjoyed their activities and interests, although from time to time they became aware that they were helpless to prevent them.
 The chief difficulties arose from the fact that their behavior led to a conflict with the surroundings.
 Casually, these preoccupations might be referred to as obsessions and compulsions.
 The children, however, felt that they had an interesting and fascinating occupation and regretted merely the lack of understanding of adults.
 We propose the term "impulsions" for these preoccupations and activities.
 They do not represent merely a passing or fleeting impulse which suddenly breaks through the defenses and fears on the surface; they are preoccupations and actions which are in the foreground of the person's experience for weeks, months or even years.
 Impulsions are not obsessions in the strict sense.
 They have something in common with the obsessive character trends.

 American psychiatrist Charles Bradley of the Emma Pendleton Bradley Home, published the book Schizophrenia in Childhood in March 1941, which described in extensive detail what is today considered childhood autism.
 He cited dozens of other early researchers on the topic, predominantly Lutz, Sukhareva, Potter and Homberger.